LucasDelfino92/morrowindsharp/main.md

    - [X] **Graphic Herbalism Patch** (required)
 - Click **Replace** when prompted.

-> ℹ️ Patching Graphic Herbalism with Project Atlas
+### Patching Graphic Herbalism with Project Atlas:

 - Right-click **Project Atlas** under your **Bug Fixes** separator, then click **Reinstall Mod**.
 - You will be prompted with a **BAIN** installer, here select the following options and click **Ok**: